natcap/invest.users-guide/source/habitat_risk_assessment.rst

 Assumptions
 ^^^^^^^^^^^

-1. Often information in the literature about the effect stressors on habitats comes from only a few locations.
+1. **Often information in the literature about the effect stressors on habitats comes from only a few locations**.
 If using globally available data or data from other locations, users make the assumption that *ecosystems around the world respond in similar ways to any given stressor* (i.e. eelgrass in the Mediterranean responds to netpen aquaculture in the same way as eelgrass in British Columbia).
 To avoid making this assumption across the board, users should use local data whenever possible.

 2. **Cumulative risk is additive (vs. synergistic or antagonistic)**.
 The interaction of multiple stressors on marine ecosystems is poorly understood (see Crain et al. 2008 for more information).
 Interactions may be additive, synergistic or antagonistic.
 However, our ability to predict the type of interaction that will occur is limited.
 Due to the absence of reliable information on the conditions that determine additivity, synergism or antagonism, the model assumes additivity because it is the simplest approach.
 As a result, the model may over- or under-estimate the cumulative risk depending on the set of stressors occurring in the study region.